More and more people are publishing books, and their options for doing so are expanding.

 - Traditional publishing – What most people think of when imaging themselves as authors: A New York publishing house purchases their book, gives them an advance payment, handles the editing and other aspects of book production, gets the books into the bookstores and launches a marketing campaign to spur sales.

 - Self-publishing – The author acts as her own publisher, responsible for the editing, book design, printing, distribution, marketing and all other aspects of book publishing.
-The author may do it all, hire individual people or companies to handle various items, or enlist the services of a self-publishing company to handle most of the chores.
+The author may literally do it all, may hire individual people or companies to handle various items, or may enlist the services of a self-publishing company to handle most of the chores.

 - DIY self-publishing – Do-it-yourself self-publishing, in which the author hires an editor and proofreader, hires and works with a cover designer and interior designer, pays for the printing, and either handles all the publicity or hires someone to do it for her.
 The author shoulders all the responsibilities, makes all the decisions, and pays all the bills.